 Fennel seeds are one of the important medicines used for treating inflammation of the stomach.
 Fennel seed powder is commonly used to treat gastritis symptoms.
 It modulates the secretions of gastric acid and soothes the mucosal lining of the stomach.
 According to ayurveda, it actually does not reduce gastric secretions, but it reduces the TIKSHNA GUNA of PITTA (abnormal sharpness of gastric acid that causes inflammation in the stomach).
 Therefore, it does not likely to reduce appetite.
 Instead, it is likely to increase appetite.
 Many patients with gastritis, indigestion, heartburn, acid reflux or GERD have loss of appetite.
 In such cases, it also works to improve appetite due to modulation action on gastric secretions.

-For best results in gastritis or heartburn, it can be used along with licorice root powder, amla powder (Indian Gooseberry), and coriander seed.
+For best results in gastritis or heartburn, it can be used along with licorice root powder (Mulethi Churna), amla powder (Indian Gooseberry), and coriander seed.
 All these herbs should be mixed in equal proportion.
 The dosage is 1 teaspoon twice daily in between the food.

 Indigestion (dyspepsia) is a condition related to GERD, ulcer and other underlying diseases.
 Fennel exerts similar action to reduce burning sensation in the abdomen.
 The carminative action helps to relieve belching and gas.
 The antispasmodic action helps to alleviate abdominal pain.
 Its antiemetic action helps to cure nausea and vomiting.
 It has gastric secretion modulation action, which helps to reduce acidic taste and sour taste in the mouth.